metal-stack/docs/docs/src/installation/troubleshoot.md

 This document summarizes help when something goes wrong and provides advice on debugging the metal-stack in certain situations.

+Of course, it is also advisable to check out the issues on the Github projects for help.

 If you still can't find a solution to your problem, please reach out to us and our community.
 We have a public Slack Channel to discuss problems, but you can also reach us via mail.
 Check out [metal-stack.io](https://metal-stack.io) for contact information.

 ```@contents